nnungest/go-ape/README.md

 GET /world" returns "world"

+With the app in a running state you can test these endpoints via curl: ```curl localhost:8080/hello```

 ## Running
+_note: Under each header ive posted in parens what the local dependencies are._
 ### Option 1: Running from pre-built

 A prebuilt binary is included as "go-ape" in this repo.
 Simply run that and access it over http: $ ./go-ape && curl localhost:8080/

 ### Option 2: Building the go Application from source
+(go, curl, git)

 Assuming go is installed: